 Both reports are publicly available through Atrax, the ExCo members and the AMF Secretary.

-Annex XXX
+The reports can also be downloaded from the AMF website ("Downloadable Documents")

-Animal Fat in Biodiesel
+Annex XXX Animal Fat in Biodiesel

 Operating Agent: ATFCan (CDN)

 The complete final report is pending, and will be provided to the participants of the Biosafety Workshop in Ottawa, Canada on June 21, 2005.
 Additional details of the final report and how to obtain copies will be available at ATFCan's website April 2005 (please visit www.atfcan.com).